intel-retail/rtsf-at-checkout-reference-design/docs_src/rtsf_at_checkout_events/checkout_events.md

 Scale events track items on the scale.
 There is only one scale event type required for this reference design, which is:

 #### Scale Item
-`scale-item` occurs when an item has been placed or removed from the security scale.
+`weight` occurs when an item has been placed or removed from the security scale.

 Example event: